chris-backes/code-quiz/README.md

 ### HTML

-The HTML is only a single page, whose elements, excluding those on the landing page, are dynamically created in JavaScript.
+The HTML is two pages, whose elements, excluding those on the landing page of the index, are dynamically created in JavaScript.

 ### CSS